 What is a homework report?

 On the day your homework is due, you may want an overview of the scores all of your students in different classes got on their homework for that week, along with information on who has not completed their homework.

 NB only tasks with their due date within the time period selected will appear.

-Generate Homework Report by clicking on Progress --> Generate Markbook
+Generate a homework report by clicking on Progress --> Generate markbook

 The report will then be emailed to you.

 What does each of the headings mean in a homework report?

 The report will look like this:

 Year Group is the year group they are in

 Classroom is the class the student is part of that got set the tasks in the last columns.